Ian-Pang/AD_with_CF/README.md

 # Anomaly detection with fast calorimeter simulators
 ## by Claudius Krause, Benjamin Nachman, Ian Pang, David Shih and Yunhao Zhu
-This repository contains the source code used to produce results of
+This repository contains the source code used to produce the results of

 _"Anomaly detection with fast calorimeter simulators"_ by Claudius Krause, Benjamin Nachman, Ian Pang, David Shih and Yunhao Zhu, [arxiv: 2312.xxxx]